 chainwheel tattoo project

-this is a pet project of mine, thats just gotten started... ive been collecting silhouettes of vintage chainwheels for this for a little bit, and im always looking for more, so if you come across this page, and have a chainwheel design you think i might like, feel free to send it my way. im mainly interested in designs that dont have letters in them - which eliminates things like BSA, chater-lea, dayton, or any number of others... ive never wanted to get a companys name or logo tattooed on me, but distinctive chainwheel designs are far enough separated from getting, say, the campy winged wheel, which, cool a design as it is, i would never get tattooed...
+this is a pet project of mine... ive been collecting silhouettes of vintage chainwheels for this for a while now, and im always looking for more, so if you come across this page, and have a chainwheel design you think i might like, feel free to send it my way. im mainly interested in designs that dont have letters in them - which eliminates things like BSA, chater-lea, dayton, or any number of others... ive never wanted to get a companys name or logo tattooed on me, but distinctive chainwheel designs are far enough separated from getting, say, the campy winged wheel, which, cool a design as it is, i would never get tattooed...

-the idea is a full sleeve, as a travelogue - whenever im visiting somewhere, or run into someone i want to get tattooed by (and have the $$$!), ill add another chainwheel or two (or 3, or...) to my arm. right now im working on filling up the upper arm, and once thats done, ill start working down towards my wrist from my elbow. as work happens, ill add the artists name, location and date, and move the chainwheel image up to the top of the page, as well as adding a blurb about the session. most of the designs will be 2" in diameter, though therell probably be a few 3" chainwheels, and certainly some 1" ones as space fills up but gaps get left behind.
+the original idea was a full sleeve, as a travelogue - whenever im visiting somewhere, or run into someone i want to get tattooed by (and have the $$$!), ill add another chainwheel or two (or 3, or...) to my arm. due to recent lulls in me traveling (and having spare money...), and some ensuing time gaps in this project, i'm somewhat modifying the idea at this point to split it halfway between that original travelogue idea, and collecting work from various portland artists. as always, as work happens, ill add the artists name, location and date, and move the chainwheel image up to the top of the page, as well as adding a blurb about the session. most of the designs will be 2" in diameter, though therell probably be a few larger chainwheels, and some smaller ones as space fills up but gaps get left behind.

 i havent yet decided what the plan is once my arm is entirely filled with as many black chainwheel silhouettes as it can hold without overlap. granted, this is a good ways off, but... i have considered a background of some kind - perhaps a second layer of silhouettes, in deep red, "underneath" the black ones... or i may come up with something else, or even just leave it as is. a lot will depend on how the sleeve looks once its all filled, and theres no more room for further chainwheels in black - i doubt ill be able to decide what to do next until that point.